-Marv Machura is an engaging speaker who has spoken at hundreds conferences, events, and gatherings on a variety of informative, entertaining, and current/historical topics.
+Marv Machura has spoken at conferences, events, and gatherings on an informative, entertaining, and current/historical topics.
 He has spoken at local, provincial, and International gatherings.

-The following are some recent presentations that Marv Machura can bring to your next conference, event, or gathering.
+The following are some recent presentations that Marv Machura can bring to your next conference, event, or gathering (either in person on online).

 Reflections on Student-Centred Teaching